RedWilly/YT-Automation/SETUP.md

 - Try reducing `LLM_SEGMENTS_PER_BATCH` to 40

 ### Video too long to render
-- Enable `naturalEdit` for shot variety
+- Use `segmentationType: "sentence"` for automatic segment balancing
 - Chunked rendering kicks in automatically for >8 images
 - Check console for memory errors